Exiv2/exiv2/exiv2.md

 With [--Modify cmd](#Modify_cmd), quotation marks are use to surround the *cmd*.
 The Windows command line requires double quotes to be used, however generally, quotes inside that string, can be either single or double.
-Generally, UNIX based systems can use pairs of single or double quotes in any position.
+Generally, Unix-based systems can use pairs of single or double quotes in any position.
 In both systems, inner string quotation marks may need to use the `\` escape sequence.